HealthSamurai/helm-charts/termbox/PREREQUISITES.md

 ## 2. License

-termbox needs a license to serve FHIR API requests (https://www.health-samurai.io/docs/termbox/licensing).
+Termbox needs a license to serve FHIR API requests (https://www.health-samurai.io/docs/termbox/licensing).
 Set `secrets.data.LICENSE`.
 Get a free development license at `/ui/license`, or a production one from Health Samurai.